AlexCostello91/improviStation/README.md

 > npm run dev

-Note that you may need to click the link provided by Vite in the terminal, as your browser might ocmplain about the self-sgned certs.
+Note that you may need to click the link provided by Vite in the terminal, as your browser might complain about the self-sgned certs.
 After doing that, the app should be funning on `localhost`

 Also note that using Docker Desktop is not recommended, as it has many inconsistencies between host platforms and it raises configuration issues.